How to configure Nikon Z6 wedding photography?

 Nikon Z6 wedding photography

-The Nikon Z6, first introduced to us on August 23, 2018, is a full-frame mirrorless camera.
+The Nikon Z6, introduced to us on August 23, 2018, is a full-frame mirrorless camera.
 It is excellent for capturing wedding photographs.
-This device comes with a back-illuminated 24.5-megapixel full-frame BSI-CMOS sensor and Expeed 6 processor.
+This device has a back-illuminated 24.5-megapixel full-frame BSI-CMOS sensor and an Expeed 6 processor.

 The Nikon Z6 has a 3.69-million-dot viewfinder.
 The EVF displays an accurate image preview, and a large tilting touchscreen is available at the rear side.